rgadon107/Zapier/wiki.md

 ### Show / Hide columns within a Zapier Table

-Table columns and their fields can be hidden or displayed by the checkboxes selected in the 'Hidden Fields' popup.
-This allows one to create a custom view of table records.
+Table columns and their fields can be hidden or shown by the checkboxes selected in the 'Hidden Fields' popup.
+This allows one to create a custom view of one or more table records.

 #### Locate the 'Hidden Fields' menu icons in a Zapier Table